Hello, darlings! This week's Bloody Monday is like Thursday Morning Coffee. Except on Monday.

 When is the moment you felt the most grateful to be alive?

-Myself, I can think of a car accident or two - one in particular when I was driving across the Blatnik Bridge in a snowstorm when I hit a patch of ice and my car spun 180 degrees.
+Myself, I can think of a car accident or two - one in particular when I was driving across a long bridge in a snowstorm when I hit a patch of ice and my car spun 180 degrees.
 When I came to a stop I was facing a slew of other cars driving on snow and ice - and the people driving them were expecting to see taillights, not headlights.